 In the example above, the lie to be exposed which would damage the entire campaign, would be the fact that the whole thing was run by the very people supposedly “opposed” to the Germans.
 See what kind of real damage that would do and to whom?

-A somewhat recently declassified CIA document: Cresswell to Bruce (Special Operations Executive British Intelligence), December 14, 1942 is probably a better source for what happens when a real lie is exposed – which they euphemistically call “inept propaganda”.
+A somewhat recently declassified CIA document: Cresswell to Bruce (Chief of OSS Special Intelligence), December 14, 1942 is probably a better source for what happens when a real lie is exposed – which they euphemistically call “inept propaganda”.